What is an Interest Rate Cap?

 - It provides the Borrower with a pre-agreed maximum rate of interest

-- It provides the Borrower with the flexibility to benefit from low floating rates, should they be lower than the Cap strike rate
+- The Borrower benefits from floating rates lower than the Cap strike rate

 - There are no additional costs arising from early termination.
 The Borrower will be entitled to receive any residual value attributable to the Cap